I am actually quite astonished, that with all the heat we are boiling in, that I have plants at all!

 4. pink the edges of your flags.

-5.measure and mark your bias tape
+5.measure and mark your bias tape.

 I always eyeball everything first then I go back and measure and even everything out.
 Here are measurements I came up with.
 I start the flags on each side at 10" inside.
 Then I lay down a flag and measure 8 " and repeat till all your flags have a home.

-cut 5 strips of heat and bond 7"x ?" (?= the width of your bias tape mine was 1/2") and iron to the front top of each flag.
-Then iron the flags onto the marked locations.
-The you can lay the bias tape flat or fold it over the top edge of your flags.
-If you want to fold it over I recommend using bias tape with adhesive already attached. or stitching it after you fold.
+6. Attach flags to bias tape. cut 5 strips of heat and bond 7"x ?" (?= the width of your bias tape mine was 1/2") and iron to the front top of each flag.

-7. Hang your bunting with handmade
+7. Hang your bunting with handmade pride!

 Thursday, June 17, 2010